 (4) Conformity with more than two choices: a functional form and a statistical test

 The canonical mathematical model for conformist transmission is the sigmoid curve (Fig. 1 red lines) proposed by Boyd & Richerson (1985) in their initial work on conformist transmission and cultural evolution (Fig. 1a).
-Their model considers the case with two traits.
+Their model considers the case with two traits, where learners are exposed to three demonstrators and exhibit a positive frequency-dependent bias.
 If we call q the proportion of trait A in the population, and 1-q the proportion of trait B, then Boyd & Richerson defined the probability p that an individual will adopt trait A as

-p(q) = q + βq(1-q)(2q-1)
+p(q) = q + Dq(1-q)(2q-1)

-where β is a parameter between 0 and 1.
+where D is a parameter between 0 and 1, which expresses the strength of the positive frequency-dependent bias.
 This model conveniently encapsulates the essential feature of the conformist bias, i.e., that an individual is disproportionately likely to adopt the majority variant.
 However, as can been seen on Fig. 1a, it covers only a small fraction of all possible S-shaped curves.
 In particular, it cannot account for very steep slopes around p = 0.5.
-On the other hand, empirical work has shown that individuals can be surprisingly efficient in detecting majorities around 50%, leading to a sharp behavioural response to demonstrator frequencies that can look more like a step function than a mild sigmoid curve (Aplin et al., 2017; Danchin et al., 2018).
-Does a model exist which can accommodate these very steep slopes, and (ideally) that could also be generalizable to the case with any number of traits?
+This is because Boyd & Richerson’s learners only observe a small sample of demonstrators, preventing them from accurately identifying the majority behaviour.
+Yet, empirical work has shown that individuals can be surprisingly efficient in detecting majorities around 50%, leading to a sharp behavioural response to demonstrator frequencies that can look more like a step function than a mild sigmoid curve (Aplin et al., 2017; Danchin et al., 2018).
+Boyd & Richerson’s framework could in theory be extended to account for this, but it quickly becomes analytically untractable when the number of demonstrators or traits becomes large.
+Therefore, does a simple model exist which can accommodate these very steep slopes, and (ideally) which could also be generalizable to the case with any number of traits?

-One such model could be McFadden (1973)’s discrete choice model, which is commonly used in economics to describe consumer choice.
-In this model, the probability of adopting trait A takes the logistic form
+One such model could be derived from McFadden (1973)’s discrete choice model, which is commonly used in economics to describe consumer choices.
+The probability of adopting trait A takes the logistic form

 p(q) = q^β/(q^β + (1-q)^β)

 where β is a parameter which can be any real number.
-This model can be micro-founded by considering that learners pick up the most common trait but may be subject to random deviations.
+This model can be micro-founded by considering that learners pick up the most common trait among a large pool of observed demonstrators but may be subject to random errors.
+(Specifically, p(q) takes this form when the learner chooses the trait j which maximizes ln(q_j) + ε_j, where ε_j is distributed i.i.d.
+EV1 with β a scale parameter.)
+In this case, the smoothness of the learning curve is a result of these behavioural errors, as opposed to the Boyd & Richerson model where it comes from small sampling errors.
 As can be seen from Fig. 1b, this alternative model is very comprehensive for describing milder to stronger forms of conformity in Boyd & Richerson’s sense.
+One can also show numerically that these curves resemble those that can be obtained by extending Boyd & Richerson’s model to an arbitrary number of demonstrators.
 Furthermore, it also accommodates other learning rules, which sometimes have been called ‘weak conformity’ and ‘anti-conformity’ (see Whiten, 2019).
 Specifically,

 β > 1 corresponds to conformist transmission in Boyd & Richerson’s sense,